 When you know where to look, there's so much to see in Venice.
 Stepping ashore after a boat ride from the airport, I noticed everything seemed particularly vivid in this beautifully decrepit cityscape: Pilings rotten at the water line…a funeral boat with an iron casket-rack lashed to the center of the hull…chandeliers lighting a mansion's ceiling frescoes, which couldn't be seen during sunlit hours…white marble inlay that made the edge of some stairs pop.

-Then there are times when the magic suddenly stops.
-I needed to check out the parking situation at the edge of the city, and the traffic appalled me.
+Of course, there are times when the magic suddenly stops, even in Venice.
+To update my guidebooks, I headed out to the edge of the city to check out the parking situation, and the traffic there appalled me.
 As I dodged the crazy Italian drivers, the contrast was clear: What a charming world the Venetians enjoy — no traffic noise and as pedestrians they completely own their byways.

-Back on the water, I tried out one of my Venice audio tours, which are MP3 files anyone can download for free from www.ricksteves.com.
-I got out my iPhone and let Rick Steves guide me down the Grand Canal.
+Back in the calm realm of canals and bridges, I tried out one of my Venice audio tours: I hopped on a vaporetto (one of Venice's unique floating public buses), got out my phone, plugged in my earbuds, and let some guy named Rick Steves guide me down the Grand Canal.
 It reminded me of how I used to commandeer the front seats of the same slow boat when I was a young tour guide back in the 1970s, barking out a cruder version of that same narration to my groups.

 Another boat ride took me to the nearby island of Burano, which is famous for humble fishermen's houses and squinting lace-makers.
 I noticed how the pastel colors of the homes are getting more and more vibrant.
 The place is just darling (an adjective I've never used to describe a town before).